-Have you ever wondered how to find the time to pursue a Master’s degree in Systems Engineering and Management?
-While many technical managers and engineers want to earn their MS degree, they struggle to find the time to attend the classes required to earn it.
-Thankfully the University of Texas at Dallas has created a Systems Engineering and Management Master’s degree that will allow you to keep your present job and maintain personal obligations while you pursue your education.
+As a busy professional you may have wondered how you would ever get the time to pursue a Master’s degree in Systems Engineering and Management.
+What sacrifices would you have to make in your work or personal life to gain this credential?
+Thankfully The University of Texas at Dallas has created a Systems Engineering and Management Master’s degree that will allow you to keep your present job and personal obligations while you pursue your education.
 It’s called the Professional Master’s Degree Program.
 Find out more about it in the FAQs below.

 What is the study of MS in Systems Engineering and Management (SEM) about?

 The MS SEM program provides a broad-based, formalized education in engineering and management of increasingly complex “macro” systems with a large number of interdependent parts that have a significant organizational or societal impact.
 These areas are at the intersection of the traditionally separate disciplines of systems engineering and systems management.
-The current business environment requires that engineers in industry and government be trained not only to be good managers and leaders, but also to be good stewards of corporate or government resources.
+The current business environment requires that engineers in industry and government be trained to be good managers and leaders, and to be good stewards of corporate or government resources.
 Conversely, managers in industry need a better appreciation and understanding of technology and how to manage large and complex engineering projects.
-They are all also expected to be cognizant of the broader impact of their management and engineering activities on their companies and society as a whole.
-The MS SEM program delivers this training.
+They are all also expected to be cognizant of the broader impact of their management and engineering activities on their companies and the society at large.
+The MS SEM program provides this training.

 What are the admissions requirements, and how do I apply for the MS SEM program?